biobakery/fugassem/readme.md

 * **Option 2: Assembled-based approach**

 	The second option relies on assembled protein families from MGX.
 We provide a utility in the FUGAsseM package called fugassem\_generate\_stratified\_mtx\_input to help generate the MTX abundance table.
 This utility (1) maps MTX shortgun reads against MGX-assembled gene catagologs, (2) sums up the quantified abundance of gene catalogs to protein families level, (3) normalize the protein-family-based MTX abundance within each stratified taxon.
-The output of this utility can be taken as FUGAsseM input.
+The output of this utility can be taken as FUGAsseM's input.

 	#### Generating workflow
 	`$ fugassem_generate_stratified_mtx_input --help`